mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/wordpress-cloud-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a WordPress.com Graph connector.

->[!NOTE]
->The WordPress.com connector is in public preview.
-If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
 - Index published posts and pages of your WordPress.com-built website.
 - Set ingestion filters of published posts by categories.